albar965/littlenavmap-manual/src/en/OPTIONS.rst

 This page allows to change settings for online networks.

-VATSIM, IVAO and PilotEdge provide pre-configured options to connect to the services.
+VATSIM, IVAO and PilotEdge provide preconfigured options to connect to the services.

 Use ``Custom with status file`` if you have a status file pointing to ``whazzup.txt`` files.
 Use ``Custom`` if you'd like to load a ``whazzup.txt`` file directly.